jonatan-alama/js_map_workers/README.md

 ### Map an array of x integers

 - operation is `map(n => n * 10)`
-- *main thread* uses the `Array.map` method directly
+- *Main Thread* uses the `Array.map` method directly
-- *x workers* divides the task into x subtasks, runs them in separate workers and joins the results
+- *x Web Workers* divides the task into x subtasks, runs them in separate workers and joins the results
+- 1,000,000/10,000,000 items have a second implementation using `SharedArrayBuffer` for passing data to the workers
 - MacBook Pro 2.2 GHz Intel Core i7 16 GB

 #### 100 items